What is a seminar? A short presentation by Career Center advisors designed to help you with your career or

-The Chico State Career Center will host an international panel consisting of Chico State alumni, current Chico State students and others with successful international career and internship experiences in a wide variety of countries.
-Come listen to panelists tell their stories and offer advice about what a career or internship overseas is like.
+The Chico State Career Center will host an international panel of Chico State alumni, current Chico State students and others with successful international career and internship experience in a wide variety of countries.
+Come listen to panelists tell their stories and offer advice about living and working overseas.

 Acing the Writing Portion of the GRE